40net-cloud/fortinet-azure-solutions/FortiGate/A-Single-VM/README.md

 Outbound connections are considered the connections coming from the internal subnets within the VNET or peered VNETs via the FortiGate-VM towards the internet.

 To direct traffic to the FortiGate-VM routing needs to be adapted on Microsoft Azure using User Defined Routing (UDR).
 With UDRs the routing in Azure can be adapted to send traffic destined for a specific network IP range to a specific destination such as Internet, VPN Gateway, Virtual Network (VNET), ...
 In order for the FortiGate-VM to become the destination there is a specific destination called Virtual Appliance.
-Either the private IP of the FortiGate-VM or the frontend IP of the internal Load Balancer is provided.
+The private IP of the FortiGate-VM is provided.
 More information about User Defined Routing can be found [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview)

 Which public IP is used for the outbound connections depends on the configuration and layout of your deployed setup.
 There are 3 options

-- Public IP directly connected to a NIC of the FortiGate-VM
+- Public IP directly connected to a primary or secondary private IP on the NIC of the FortiGate-VM
-- One or more public IPs attached to the external Azure Load Balancer with the FortiGate-VM as a backend server
 - NAT Gateway attached to the subnet of the external NIC of the FortiGate-VM

 NAT Gateway takes precedence over a public IP directly connected to a NIC as second which takes precedence over an external Azure Load Balancer with or without outbound rules.
 More information can be found on the links below: